jonkiparsky/about/jobs.md

 By the way: if your job posting succeeds, please consider making a [donation to the group][donate].

+We don't have a general time during face-to-face events for job announcements.
+There would be too many to be effective.
+[Sponsors](sponsorship.md) get time when they can talk about their job openings if they wish.

 [email]: mailto:python-181@meetup.com
 [slack]: slack.md